- Australia Intro

 Each cassowary egg is about five-inches-long and they vary in color from shades of brown, blue, and green.
 The male guards and incubates them for about fifty days, never leaving the nest.
 Once the chicks hatch, the male shepherds the brown-striped, downy bundles of joy through the tropical forest for nine months.
 The adult male cassowary is so aggressive during the nine months the chicks are in his care that visitors at the Cassowary House are advised to stay clear.
 If they are staying in ground-level rooms, they are warned to stay inside when the male southern cassowary and his family are nearby.
 Even if a male’s featherless blue and orange head and neck invite closer inspection, or his soft looking feathers make a birder’s hand itch to pet him, the staff cautions visitors to remember that a cassowary’s kick is likened to that of Bruce Lee,—except Bruce didn’t have a five-inch toenail behind his punch that could easily disembowel whatever threatens.
 We were reminded that it is the cassowary’s perception of the threat that counts, not ours!

 After some nine months of caring for the chicks, there is little time for the male cassowary to relax once his parenting work is done.
 He has to chase away his latest offspring so they will find their own territory and stop freeloading off his fruit patch.

 I was tickled to learn that the female had several males residing in her territory for her to choose among and that the males did the hard work of raising the chicks.
 It was pure anthropomorphism on my part, putting human traits on a bird, but those were my thoughts!

-Several times that morning at Cassowary House I thought, How wonderful to be living peacefully with such a splendid bird!
+As we drove away from Cassowary House that morning I thought, How wonderful to be living peacefully with such a splendid bird!